Copyright 2003 by Brian Haughton. All Rights Reserved.

 CIA training camps

-As Arlene she attended training camps, military bases and secret medical facilities throughout America.
+She attended training camps, military bases and secret medical facilities throughout America.
 She was trained to use explosives, to fight in close combat with improvised weaponry such as a hatpin, and taught about disguise and communications.
-Most CIA operatives are trained to use edged weapons, as well as a variety of Primary Weapons Systems including assault rifles and handguns.
 As 'Arlene' she learned how to kill with her bare hands, resist pain, and deal with interrogation techniques.
 She carried and was taught to use a .22-caliber pistol, and was introduced to such devices as a lipstick containing poison, which could be used to commit suicide, if captured, by biting into the stick.
 She also learned how code numbers could be painted on her nails and covered with nail polish.
 All Candy Jones knew about all this was that she had occasionally delivered mail for her government.
 She was not aware of her alter ego Arlene at all, though Arlene knew all about her, and thought her weak.

 Hypnosis, mind control.
 Cover of Donald Bain's book about Candy JonesThere is a distinct possibility that Jensen's mind control experiments were designed to discover what could be done with this 'perfect spy', and that the messages that Candy delivered were only of minor importance.
 It was the method that was the essential thing.
 There is also no way of knowing where the CIA's involvement with her ended, and Jensen and his own ideas for the project (or himself), took over.
 There is some evidence outside that from hypnotic regression for this strange tale.
 Candy told her editor at Harper and Row, Joe Vergara (whom Bain interviewed), that she sometimes worked for a government agency as a courier and might disappear occasionally.
 She also mentioned that she would travelling to Asia.
 There was also a letter she wrote to her attorney, William Williams, to cover herself in case she died or disappeared suddenly or under unusual circumstances; she told him she was not at liberty to reveal exactly what she was involved in.
 Bain wrote to Williams who corroborated this fact.
 So, clearly, Candy was involved in something she was not at liberty to discuss, even with the people close to her.
 Such a request for any legal professional, whether a criminal defence attorney or a personal/business attorney, is unusual and provides good evidence that Candy was involved with a covert government agency.